Course Outline

 Session 1: Introduction to Measurement Systems Analysis (MSA)

-• Importance of MSA in quality control and process improvement
+- The critical role of MSA in quality control and process enhancement

-• Overview of different types of measurement systems
+- An overview of various types of measurement systems

 Session 2: Gage R&R Studies

-• Designing and conducting a Gage R&R study
+- Planning and executing a Gage R&R study

-• Analyzing the measurement system variation and interpreting the results
+- Evaluating measurement system variation and interpreting outcomes

 Session 3: Measurement System Capability Analysis